mvishiu11/rustylox/README.md

 ## 🎩 **Final Thoughts**

-OxidizedLox isn’t just an interpreter; it’s an adventure.
+RustyLox isn’t just an interpreter; it’s an adventure.
 It’s for those who like their code fast, safe, and just a bit irreverent.
 So, buckle up, because this is going to be a fun ride.

-Remember, in OxidizedLox, the only thing more important than the code is the story we tell along the way.
+Remember, in RustyLox, the only thing more important than the code is the story we tell along the way.
 And maybe, just maybe, you’ll find that writing interpreters is more fun than you thought.

 Happy interpreting!

 ---

-*OxidizedLox - Because interpreting Lox should be both an art and a science.*
+*RustyLox - Because interpreting Lox should be both an art and a science.*